3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

 Similarly to what was observed in previous works \cite{cvejic2022}, in Figs. \ref{1992} and \ref{1939} we can see that the direction in which the plasma rotates changes with the polarity of the applied field.
-For all shots obtained in this experimental campaign, the direction of $v_\theta$ depended on the polarity of $B_{z0}$, that is, a positive $B_{z0}$ produced a clockwise rotation and a negative $B_{z0}$ produced a counter-clockwise rotation.
-In many cases, the direction of the azimuthal velocity changes direction near the center (see Figs. \ref{1992} and \ref{1939}, where some points close to $r=0$ mm display velocities in the opposite direction than the rest).
-This, rather than being something caused by a real change in behavior on the plasma, is very likely caused by the fact that at the small volume near the axis, the assumptions that were made to separate the components of the velocities are no longer valid, and therefore the measurements close to the axis are less reliable.
-This is due to the fact that there are many instabilities present (mainly the kink instability) that can displace the plasma, which means that the laser in many cases does not pass through the middle of the column, which can lead to the distortions in the measured velocities, specially for the probed volumes near the center of the plasma due to their proximity to the axis of rotation.
+For all shots obtained in this experimental campaign, the direction of $v_\theta$ depends on the polarity of $B_{z0}$, that is, a positive $B_{z0}$ produced a clockwise rotation and a negative $B_{z0}$ produced a counter-clockwise rotation.
+In many cases, the direction of the azimuthal velocity changes direction near the center (see Figs. \ref{1992} and \ref{1939}, where some points close to $r=0$ mm display velocities in the opposite direction to the rest).
+This, rather than being something caused by a real change in behavior of the plasma, is very likely caused by the fact that at the small volume near the axis, the assumptions that were made to separate the components of the velocities are no longer valid, and therefore the measurements close to the axis are less reliable.
+This is due to the fact that there are many instabilities present (mainly the kink instability) that can displace the plasma, which means that the laser in many cases does not pass through the middle of the column, which can lead to the distortions in the measured velocities, especially for the probed volumes near the center of the plasma due to their proximity to the axis of rotation.
+And while this can be remedied mathematically if we know the distance between the center of the plasma and the center of the chamber where the laser passes through \cite{valenzuela2023}, we lack a diagnostic that can determine this distance.
 Therefore, given that the points close to the axis are less reliable, we can say that for all shots considered in this work, the direction of the mean azimuthal velocity is always consistent with the polarity of $B_z$, even if there are some exceptions near the axis.